Why Gambling Harm Hits Veterans and Military Families Harder — And How To Get Help

 Leaving the military can be a huge change, and for many, it’s not always easy to adjust.
 That’s why veteran mental health support services exist, to give ex-Forces personnel and their families a safe place to talk, heal and get back on their feet.
 Whether it’s PTSD help for ex-military personnel, counselling, or simply knowing you’re not alone, there are services out there that understand what you’re going through.
-Finding the right place to live is one of the biggest steps when transitioning to civilian life.
-The good news is that there’s plenty of support for buying a home after leaving the military (UK) - and Troopr has them all in one place.

 Life after service can bring challenges that don’t always show on the outside, from depression after leaving the military to anxiety, anger, or difficulties settling into civilian life.
 For some, memories of active service can bring flashbacks or sleepless nights.
 Others may face isolation or struggle to open up to people who haven’t worn the uniform.